Lido de Paris

 Days and opening hours

-Every day throughout the year between 9 am and 2 am.
+All year round between 9 am and 2 am.

 Free entry for children < 4 years.